nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-digital_management.md

 To view the **digital** tab, perform a [subscription search](www.example.com), and then select the **digital** tab.

-### Share digital subscription access
+### Add someone to a digital registration

-To invite someone to the share digital subscription access:
+To invite someone to a digital registration:

 1. Select the **invite** button next to any user in the **registrations** grid.
 A window appears that indicates the amount of remaining registered users.
 If the user has remaining invites, continue to the next step.
 Otherwise, you cannot proceed.
 2. Add the new users first name, last name, and email address.
 Select either `owner` or `guest` as the user type.
 This determines the amount of privilege the user will have.